-Committee that found that denying a 17-year-old, who was pregnant with an anencephalic fetus, access to a therapeutic abortion recommended by her doctors and permitted by Peruvian law violated her rights to privacy; to be free from cruel, inhuman or degrading treatment; and to special protections for minors protected by the ICCPR.
+KL v.
+Peru (2003): Decision from the U.N.
+Human Rights Committee that found that denying a 17-year-old, who was pregnant with an anencephalic fetus, access to a therapeutic abortion recommended by her doctors and permitted by Peruvian law violated her rights to privacy; to be free from cruel, inhuman or degrading treatment; and to special protections for minors protected by the ICCPR.

-Mandatory Delay and Biased Counseling Laws: Mandatory

-delay refers to a requirement that a woman delay her abortion a certain number of hours or days after receivlegally obtain an abortion to protect her life or health. ing or being offered specified state-mandated information (biased counseling).
-However, abortion providers routinely Special Rapporteur on Human Rights Defenders: In 2000, following the adoption of the 1998 Declaration explain the risks and process of abortion to patients, and assure that women are making an informed decision free on Human Rights Defenders, the UN appointed a human rights expert to encourage compliance with the from coercion.
-Mandatory delays and biased counseling requirements serve no actual health purpose and Declaration and to investigate and publicize the situation are intended only to discourage abortion provision and of human rights defenders around the world.
-Since 2008, decrease women's access to abortion. this expert has been known as the UN Special Rapporteur on Human Rights Defenders.
+Mandatory Delay and Biased Counseling Laws: Mandatory delay refers to a requirement that a woman delay her abortion a certain number of hours or days after receiving or being offered specified state-mandated information (biased counseling).
+However, abortion providers routinely explain the risks and process of abortion to patients, and assure that women are making an informed decision free from coercion.
+Mandatory delays and biased counseling requirements serve no actual health purpose and are intended only to discourage abortion provision and decrease women's access to abortion.